-Futures on the Dow Jones Industrial Average 2 Minute (INDEXDJX:.DJI) are about 7 points below breakeven.
+Futures on the Dow Jones Industrial Average (INDEXDJX:.DJI) are nearly 29 points below fair value.

 Currencies and Commodities

 The week will close out with an update on durable goods orders.
 Covidien (COV), LyondellBasell (LYB), Tyco (TYC), Stanley Black & Decker (SWK), and Xerox (XRX) will announce earnings.

 The One Overseas Market That's Trending Higher in 2014